SebastianRichiteanu/UniHelper/README.md

 **Installation:**

 - Standalone:
-	- Open the Standalones folder in this project.
+	- Open the Standalone folder in this project.
 Download the archive for your Operating System, Unzip it and run UniHelper
 	- *Note that this app was tested on Windows 10 20H2 and Ubuntu 20.04*
 - Clone:
 	- Clone the Files folder and run UniHelper with Python3